5T33Z0/Clover-Crate/Graphics/README.md

 **Source**: [**Clover Changes**](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2778575)

 ### Patching ATI/AMD Connectors
 ATI/AMD framebuffers can be patched to assign different connectors to output the video signal.
 You can follow [this guide](https://www.insanelymac.com/forum/topic/282787-clover-v2-instructions/#comment-1853099) if you have need to do this.
 But keep in mind that this guide is from 2012 so I don't know if it is still relevant today.

+OpenCore users need to use DeviceProperties to do this.
+Check the [**Clover Conversion Guide**](https://github.com/dortania/OpenCore-Install-Guide/blob/master/clover-conversion/Clover-config.md#graphics) for details.

 ## Dual Link
 The default value is `1`, but for some older configurations this will cause issues.
 In this case, set it to `0`.